JLINC DID Method Specification

 This document specifies a method for creating and editing Decentralized IDs (DIDs).
 It conforms to the requirements specified in the DID specification currently published by the W3C Credentials Community Group.

-The did:jlinx method defines a key rotation technique as well as the operations required by DID Core, and is interoperable across any comm protocol that allows for receiving and emitting JSON objects.
-A relying party should be able to resolve DIDs that are using HTTP, IPFS, Hypercore, Ceramic, Holochain, or any other such open protocol or blockchain, without having to have recourse to any “universal” resolver service.
+The did:jlinc method defines a key rotation technique as well as the operations required by DID Core.
+A relying party may resolve DIDs using HTTPS, without having to have recourse to any “universal” resolver service.

 We acknowledge with gratitude ideas from did:web and from KERI that partly inspired this effort.